 We aim to focus not only on your education, but your well-being.
 One of the first things students notice as they embark on their medical school journey at Mayo Clinic Alix School of Medicine is the focus on wellness and relationships.
 Built into our philosophy is the importance of fostering an environment where you and those important to you will thrive.
 We've taken steps to encourage self-care and healthy behavior throughout your time at Mayo Clinic.

 Among the many student support resources spanning all areas of well-being and numerous initiatives aimed at promoting wellness, there are a few that remain student favorites.
 An example is the Student-initiated Wellness Activity grant program that offers financial support to students who want to organize their own wellness events.
 In the past, some have used this grant to start a kickball league while others have used it for a painting night.

 Dive in, get involved, and create lasting friendships

-Mayo Clinic provides an excellent environment to not only grow and learn, but also to have fun and develop community with your classmates.
+Mayo Clinic provides an excellent environment to not only grow and learn, but also have fun and develop community with classmates.